FrontEndFoxes/curriculum/workshop/full-day/ch5.md

 ## Instructions

-If you need to restart your project, clone [this repo](https://github.com/VueVixens/projects/tree/master/chapter-4-end) into Code Sandbox after logging in.
+If you need to restart your project, clone [this repo](https://github.com/VueVixens/projects/tree/master/chapter-4-end) into Code Sandbox by clicking on the **Import from GitHub** link on the bottom left of the main page, and then pasting the repo's url into the fields.

 In this chapter, we will create a form to fill after you finish selecting dogs.
 First of all, we should create a new component to contain this form and add a form route to our router settings.